03 Mar 2019

 While New York City used to be considered an anomaly, urbanization is now a challenge in many growing markets throughout the United States – Houston; Portland, Oregon; Denver; Nashville – to name a few.
 And there are certainly pros and cons to urbanization, gentrification, and everything in between.

-According to The New York Times article, lawmakers in the State of Oregon passed the first of its kind law (SB 608) in our country to be the first state to impose statewide limits on how much landords can raise rents.
+According to The New York Times article, lawmakers in the State of Oregon passed the first of its kind law (SB 608) in our country to be the first state to impose statewide limits on how much landlords can raise rents.

 It’s not a foreign concept.
 Renters like Carrie Bradshaw and many other Manhattanites love it.
 But then there are those who are truly in a crisis and say they desperately need it.